timsneath/dart_console/README.md

 - Reading keys and control sequences from the keyboard
 - Writing aligned text to the screen

-The library has been used to implement a [Dart][dart] version of the [Kilo][kilo] text editor; when compiled with [dart2native][dart2native] that results in a self-contained `kilo` executable.
-The library is sufficient for a reasonably complete set of usage, including `readline`-style CLI and basic text games.
+The library has been used to implement a Dart version of the [Kilo][kilo] text editor, and is sufficient for a reasonably complete set of usage, including `readline`-style CLI and basic text games.

 The library assumes a terminal that recognizes and implements common ANSI escape sequences.
 The package has been tested on macOS, Linux and